Breece D'J Pancake: Early life and education (1952–1974)

-Breece Dexter John Pancake was born and raised in Milton, West Virginia, also home to the Blenko Glass Company.
+Breece Dexter John Pancake was born and raised in Milton, West Virginia.
 As the youngest child of Clarence "Wicker" and Helen Frazier Pancake, Breece had two sisters.
 Later, he seems to have drawn inspiration from Milton—with its plateau of farms outside the city of Huntington—for the fictionalized settings of his stories.

-When Pancake was growing up in Milton, his best friend was Rick Blenko.
 During his early years, Pancake often listened to conversations between older men and women and also spent time eating at soup kitchens with the homeless—all of which influenced his writing.

 Pancake briefly attended West Virginia Wesleyan College in Buckhannon before transferring to Marshall University in Huntington, where he completed a bachelor's degree in English education in 1974.
 After graduation, he spent time in the western United States, primarily visiting his sister in Santa Fe.